tdsticks/django_cookiercutter_template/README.md

 > **TIP**
 > Add an alias for your Mac virtual environment to your environment path, as so:

-4Once the above is installed and setup, run:
+4. Once the above is installed and setup, run:
     > pip install --upgrade pip

-5. Determine if you want a more simple Django setup or to use Cookiecutter.
-If you just want the simple setup, then install the main requirements file.
-Otherwise, proceed down to the Cookiecutter section.
+5. Install this requirements file first, then optionally you can install the Cookiecutter setup for further libraries / configuration.
     > pip install -r requirements_simple.txt

 # Project Setup

 1. I personally like to setup my projects with standard folders (short and sweet).